-Streamlabs OBS is an all-in-one live streaming app that’s designed to help new streamers get up and running quickly.
+Streamlabs Desktop is an all-in-one live streaming app that’s designed to help new streamers get up and running quickly.
 With a streamlined interface and a variety of useful features, Streamlabs is perfect for those who want a professional-looking stream with minimal setup.
 Stay up to date with automated alerts, keep your viewers hooked with engaging widgets and customize the look and feel of your stream with over 250 free themes.

-Streamlabs OBS is a favorite among pro gamers for its low CPU usage.
+Streamlabs Desktop is a favorite among pro gamers for its low CPU usage.
 Streamlabs automatically scans your internet connection speed and computer hardware and recommends the best settings for your setup, making it easy to set up and start streaming fast.

 Compatibility: Windows, Mac